carlosrova/energy-community-forecasting/README.md

 # Predictive Optimization of Energy Consumption in Local Energy Communities

-This repository contains the final work of **Carlos Romero Vázquez**, developed as part of the **Master’s Final Project in Data Science and Big Data**.
+This repository contains my final work developed as part of the **Master’s Final Project in Data Science and Big Data**.
 The project focuses on the application of **Artificial Intelligence (AI)** and **Machine Learning (ML)** techniques to enhance energy management in **Smart Grid environments**.

----

 ## Project Overview